UCLAdeepvision/CS188-Projects-2023Winter/_posts/2022-03-27-team27-ddim-inversion.md

 Importantly, the visualization of the decision boundary provides insight into the dataset (CelebA), specifically the bias inherently within the dataset.
 For example, we notice that the blonde hair vector seems to assume that the hair of the generated face is long, which is an effect we see with the feature editing results where those with short hair seems to 'gain' hair length when their hair becomes blonde.
 Similarly, the vectors for age and especially attractiveness display a rough face outline that looks more feminine than masculine, indicating not only an imbalance of these binary attributes between masculine and feminine faces (i.e., feminine faces are more likely to be labeled "young" or "attractive").
 More broadly, since CelebA is a dataset of celebrities, we can argue that age and attractiveness are perhaps attributes more valued in female celebrities than male ones.
 We see this with the feature editing results as well, as age and attractiveness seems to be entangled with masculinity.

 This sort of visualization shows one advantage of the DDIM latent space over the GAN latent space---interpretability.
 Even though the GAN latent space is arguably superior to the DDIM latent space in every way, with its lower dimensionality for easier computation, existence of more separated $$\mathcal{W}$$ space with StyleGAN designs that provides coarse to fine control, and an inference process that requires just one forward propagation (and thus one backpropagation for most inversion techniques).
 However, the fact that the DDIM noise latent space is the same dimension as its image space, and that there is a direct spatial correspondence between the pixels in the noise latent space and that of the image space by the diffusion (denoising) process, means the noise latent space has great interpretability, as we have seen with the decision boundary visualization above.
-In other words

 ## Conclusion